 For information on the virtual site visits that CEPH conducted at earlier phases of the pandemic, please review the CEPH Virtual site visit policy.

 Agenda templates for on-campus site visits (March 2022 - present)

 If you have any questions about your upcoming accreditation review, contact your staff liaison or [email protected].

 On March 17, 2020, the United States Department of Education issued guidance allowing recognized agencies to proceed with virtual site visits, on a temporary basis, on the condition that they are followed, within a reasonable time frame, by an in-person visit to campus.

 In April 2021, CEPH staff began conducting in-person visits with units that hosted virtual site visits, and CEPH staff will continue conducting in-person visits to accompany virtual site visits as needed, and as conditions are safe to do so.
 Click here for more information on follow-up visits.

 If you have any questions about your follow-up visit, contact [email protected].

-What is CEPH guidance on proceeding with MPH practice experiences given disruptions to universities and workplaces?
+What is CEPH guidance on proceeding with MPH/DrPH practice experiences and bachelor's-level cumulative/experiential activities?

 What should we do if a component of our required curriculum, e.g., service learning or assessment activity for a specific competency, is no longer feasible?

-If we need to modify curricular requirements (e.g., assessments, mode of delivery) to accommodate current circumstances, are we required to submit a substantive change notice?
+If we have modified curricular requirements (e.g., assessments) or our delivery model (e.g., distance-based delivery) and these changes are still in place, are we required to submit a substantive change notice?